Transia-RnD/XrplCSharp/CONTRIBUTING.md

 ## Generate reference docs

-You can see the complete reference documentation at [`Xrpl.C` docs](https://c.xrpl.org).
+You can see the complete reference documentation at [`XrplCSharp` docs](https://c.xrpl.org).
 You can also generate them locally using `Visual Studio`

 This updates `docs/` at the top level, where GitHub Pages looks for the docs.